RVC-Project/obs-rvc/README.md

 I thought TensorRT would work, but it doesn't.
 It seems the ContentVec / RMVPE / model contains several operations that would force ONNXRuntime to do them in the CPU.
 At this point, I have no idea what to do next, and I don't know whether I should continuously use ONNX or not.
-After all, the DLL dependency of ONNXRuntime is not versioned correctly and it is a PITA combining it with other ML libraries.
+After all, the DLL dependency of ONNXRuntime is not versioned correctly and it is a PITA combining it with other ML related plugins.

 I might be better off using [huggingface/candle](https://github.com/huggingface/candle) or Burn or Luminal, both performance-wise and ease of use.
 The ONNX is not delivering the performance I was looking for.